Daniel McFarlan Moore

-Daniel McFarlan Moore (February 27, 1869 – June 15, 1936) was a U.S. electrical engineer and inventor.
+Daniel McFarlan Moore (February 27, 1869 – June 15, 1936) was an American electrical engineer and inventor.
 He developed a novel light source, the "Moore lamp", and a business that produced them in the early 1900s.
 The Moore lamp was the first commercially viable light-source based on gas discharges instead of incandescence; it was the predecessor to contemporary neon lighting and fluorescent lighting.
 In his later career Moore developed a miniature neon lamp that was extensively used in electronic displays, as well as vacuum tubes that were used in early television systems.

 Early life

 He was born in Northumberland, Pennsylvania, on February 27, 1869.
 Moore was the son of the Reverend Alexander Davis and Maria Louisa Douglas Moore.
 He graduated from Lehigh University in 1889.
 Moore married Mary Alice Elliott, of New York City, on June 5, 1895.
-They had three children: Dorothy Mae Moore, (born 1900); Elliott McFarlan Moore (1902–1933); and Beatrice Jean Moore, (born 1912).
+They had three children: Dorothy Mae Moore (1900–1990), Elliott McFarlan Moore (1902–1933), and Beatrice Jean Moore (1912–2007).